Cal Poly Winery faces unique harvest season

 “A couple years ago they graphed over the Pinot Noir from a part of our vineyard, the Trestle vineyard,” Schulte said.
 “They graphed over Syrah, and this is like the first harvest of that Syrah.
 And because the vines are really young, they’re incredibly vigorous.
 So we got, I think five tons of fruit from that crop this year.”

-Students like Schulte work to sort and process the Syrah to be included in what wine and viticulture professor Frederico Casassa has named the “lasagna method” for fermentation.
+Students like Schulte work to sort and process the Syrah to be included in what wine and viticulture professor Federico Casassa has named the “lasagna method” for fermentation.

 “This variety in particular, we are making it in a way in which we are keeping the clusters whole at the bottom of the fermenter,” Casassa said.
 “We top them with crushed berries, and then we put again whole clusters, and then top them with crushed berries so it almost resembles like a lasagna.”